-If you need a new phone, most companies has discounted phone deals when you sign up.
-Try asking the Danish students from your classes about which phone companys they like and if they would recommend it.
-It is a good idea to ask a local Dane about their phone coverage, especially since their answer will be a lot more honest than that of a phone sales person.
+If you need a new phone, most companies have discounted phone deals when you sign up.
+Try asking the Danish students from your classes about which phone companies they like and if they would recommend it.
 Choose according to your needs and budget.

-A good tip is to get a plan that comes with affordable international use.
-There is of course allways the option to use Skype, WhatsApp or similar online communication platforms for long distance calls and daily communication with people back home.
+A good tip is to get a plan that comes with free or affordable international use.
+Both to call home, and if you are travelling outside Denmark during your studies.

+There is of course always the option to use Skype, WhatsApp or similar online communication platforms for long distance calls and daily communication with people back home.
 If you have to make a lot of international calls, it is also worth looking into the phone companies that specialise in this.